mdn/content/files/en-us/web/api/shadowroot/adoptedstylesheets/index.md

 The value is an array of {{domxref("CSSStyleSheet()")}} instances that must have been created using the {{domxref("CSSStyleSheet.CSSStyleSheet()", "CSSStyleSheet()")}} constructor within the context of the shadow root's parent {{domxref("Document")}}.

 If the array needs to be modified, then a new array must be assigned (in-place mutations like `push()` will throw an exception).
-Note however that the {{domxref("CSSStyleSheet()")}} instances themselves can be modified, and these changes will apply wherever the stylesheet is adopted.
+Note, however, that the {{domxref("CSSStyleSheet()")}} instances themselves can be modified, and these changes will apply wherever the stylesheet is adopted.

 ## Examples